privacypatterns/privacypatterns/site/deploy/patterns/Strip-invisible-metadata.md

 attached to files and web resources they share with online services.
 Much of this data is automatically generated, or not directly visible to users during their interactions.
-This can create situations where, even though users share information explicitly with services, they might be surprised to find this data being revealed.
-In certain cases where the data is legally protected, the service might be held responsible for any leakage of sensitive information.
+This can create situations where, even though users share information explicitly with services, they may be surprised to find this data being revealed.
+In certain cases where the data is legally protected, the service could be held responsible for any leakage of sensitive information.

 How should services that need users to share data and upload files